IsaacHan01001/portfolio/Projects/Chemical_Prediction_Unimol/readme.md

+* I changed the Unimol Source code to accept an external validation file.
+Without the modified Unimol source code, copying and pasting code might not work.

 Currently working to publish a research paper on Machine learning methodology(Pseudo Labelling and Transferable learning) and applications of Unimol, which was published on Arxiv at Cornell in 2023.